It's not true that you can't exercise with arthritis. In fact, it's a very good idea! Here's why

 Regular exercise can make you feel and look fantastic – it will give you more confidence in your body and make you feel good about yourself psychologically and physically.
 And you can definitely still exercise with arthritis.

 Exercise burns calories and helps you lose weight and keep it off.
 It can also increase your strength and suppleness.
-It’s just all-round terrific, and you don’t have to be super-sporty to get something out of it.
-Wearing tank tops for men will ensure you look the part when exercising.
+It’s just all-round terrific, and you don’t have to be super-sporty to get something out of it, you’re able to read more about functional fitness over on exercise and fitness sites like TRX Training, offering the many benefits of keeping fit and healthy.

 Or, try rolling exercise into your daily commute by cycling to work or college.
 Cycling puts less strain on the lower body joints, and is great for building up strength.
 Healthy, toned muscles act a bit like a corset, helping to strengthen and support the joints.